 What do Earwigs Look Like?

 Earwigs are elongated and slender, with pincers (forceps) extending backward from their abdomens.
-They measure from ¼” to 1” long, and are typically pale brown to black or reddish-brown, and with dark markings.
-They also have six legs and two thin antennae.
+They measure between ¼” to 1” long.
+They have a pale brown to black or reddish-brown body.
+Some have dark markings.
+Earwigs have six legs and two thin antennae.
 They also have leathery-looking wings (front and back) that fold back snugly around their bodies.

 Some earwig species produce a foul-smelling liquid used as a defense.

-Earwig forceps look somewhat dangerous, but the insects are not poisonous, nor do they spread disease.
-Likely because of the protruding pincers extending from there abdomens which gives them a somewhat sinister look, there is a long-lived, but unproven, wives’ tale about how earwigs burrow into people’s ears to eat their brains while they sleep.
-They mainly use the pincers for self-defense and to fight off aggressive earwigs.
-They only bite people when they are picked-up or agitated, but the pinch rarely breaks the skin.
+Earwig forceps look dangerous, but these pests aren’t poisonous, nor do they spread disease.
+There is a long-lived wives’ tale about how earwigs burrow into people’s ears while they sleep.
+This is false and their pincers are mainly used for self-defense to fight off aggressive earwigs.
+They can pinch skin when picked up or agitated, but it rarely breaks the skin.